CristinaAcosta/CristinaAcosta.github.io/README.md

 ## Links: https://cristinaacosta.github.io/

+## Table of contents
+    1. Description
+    2. Technologies Used
+    3. Things we learned
+    4. Website Images
+    5. Author
+    6. License

 ## Description:
 This is a portfolio used to display some of the projects that I have completed.
 This will be used to showcase to future employers what type if coding language and programs that I can use.